JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

 ### The system tray

-You can use the `Tray` composable to send user notifications using the system tray:
+You can use the `Tray` composable to send notifications to the user using the system tray:

 ```kotlin
 import androidx.compose.foundation.layout.Box